 Bergerac, in the heart of the Périgord Dordogne region, is an ancient and compact city, characterised by its elegant medieval and Renaissance buildings.
 Gourmet restaurants, street entertainment and the fact that the whole city can be explored on foot are all part of its charm.
 Bergerac is renowned for its wine, and a short trip to the outskirts of the city reveals a landscape of vineyards that produce some of the world’s finest vintages.

 They all used to come here, from Napoleon III to Frank Sinatra – Biarritz used to be the Monte Carlo of the Atlantic coast but with time, the glamour faded.
 Thanks to windsurfing and other water sports, however, the city has rejuvenated.
 It now is the perfect destination for a relaxing weekend break, and there is no need to rush: the city is fairly small and you can easily see everything even on a short visit.
-One thing worth to set aside time for is the morning market in Les Halles: try the city’s own mamia, fresh curd sheep’s milk.
+One thing worth to set aside time for is the morning market in Les Halles: try the city’s own mamia, fresh sheep’s milk curd.